 The suction on a shop vac relies on the strength of its motor.
 The strongest shop vacs have roughly 5-6.5 peak horsepower.
 Factoring in some other features, like the quality of the air filters and the size of the tank, sets these vacs apart from each other.
 The aforementioned Ridgid WD1450 and the Craftsman 12007 are notably among the shop vacs with the strongest suction at 6.5 HP and boast 14-16 gallon tanks, making them the strongest shop vacuums for big jobs.

-A final on shopping for the best shop vac
+Final thoughts on the best shop vacs

 A shop vacuum is a versatile piece of equipment—it’s the piece of cleaning equipment you never knew you needed.
 They provide a quick and easy way to clean up the messes you once thought were impossible.
 Make a list of the features that are most important to you—do you want it to be portable?
 Is power the biggest factor?
-Do you need a shop vac for car?—and determine which is the best shop vac for you.
+Do you need a shop vac for a car?—and determine which is the best shop vac for you.
 It’s hard to go wrong and there are many affordable options available.
 This is a purchase you won’t regret.
 Happy cleaning!